oskarkook/proxy-form/README.md

 Many of these are caught automatically, but you should be mindful of it.

 ## API
-**TODO**
+### `<FormProvider/>`
+Root component, which sets up the context for the form.

+Props:
+- `defaultValues` - Required.
+Provides default (initial) values for the form
+- `defaultOptions` - Optional.
+An object with the following optional properties:
+  - `mode` - `onBlur` or `onChange`.
+Defaults to `onChange`, which will trigger updates to the UI on any change.
+When set to `onBlur`, it will trigger updates to the UI when the field loses focus

+### `useForm()`
+Hook, which provides some convenience functions and tracks dependencies.

+Returns an object with the follow properties:
+- `form` - A proxy object around your form.
+When you access a field on the form, it is recorded as a dependency and your component will update when the field changes
+- `update(callback, options?)` - An Immer update function.
+See Immer documentation.
+The following optional options can be provided:
+  - `notify` - When set to `false`, it won't trigger an UI render after the update
-`field(value, options?)`
+- `field(value, options?)`
   - `value` - Required.
 A value from your form, e.g. `field(form.name)`
   - `options` - Optional.
 An object with the following optional properties:
     - `mode` - `onBlur` or `onChange`.
 Defaults to `onChange`, which will trigger updates to the UI on any change.
-When set to `onBlur`, it will trigger updates to the UI when the field loses focus.
+When set to `onBlur`, it will trigger updates to the UI when the field loses focus
     - `transform` - A function to transform the value from the change event, before it is saved into the form
     - `prepare` - A function to prepare the value from the form for the UI element

+### `<UseForm/>`
+A wrapper around the `useForm()` hook.

+### `useFormContext()`
+Returns the raw context for the form.
+It is an object with the following properties:
+- `register(fieldPaths, callback)` - Registers a listener on the given paths.
+Each path is an array, e.g.
+`['nestedObject', 'name']` would register the callback on `form.nestedObject.name`.
+It returns an unsubscribe function, which when called, will remove the callback subscription
+- `listen(callback)` - Registers a listener on the whole form.
+Whenever there is a change on the form, the callback will be called.
+Returns an unsubscribe function
+- `getForm()` - Returns the raw form data
+- `update(callback)` - An Immer update function.
+See Immer documentation
+- `trigger()` - Will trigger an UI re-render; any pending form changes will be used to update the UI components
+- `defaultOptions` - The default options that were passed into the `FormProvider` component

 ## Performance tips
 Performance in React mainly comes down to avoiding renders of large component trees.
 You want to focus updates and